Mvgnu/smplat/docs/billing/reconciliation.md

 ## Alerting & Monitoring

-- Track `statements_ingested` and `disputes_logged` metrics emitted by the worker to ensure ingestion health.
+- Track `statements_ingested`, `statements_updated`, and `disputes_logged` metrics emitted by the worker to ensure ingestion health; monitor staging volume for untriaged processor events.
-- Investigate spikes in `MISSING_INVOICE` discrepancies, which may indicate missing metadata from Stripe charges.
+- Investigate spikes in `MISSING_INVOICE` discrepancies, which may indicate missing metadata from Stripe charges, and review the staging table for unmatched payouts/refunds.
 - Use the dashboard reconciliation panel to review open items and confirm resolution flows.